diantyapitaloka/Kmeans-Clustering/README.md

 - Strategic Segment Profiling: Once the algorithm converges, you can visualize the results on a scatter plot to identify distinct behavioral archetypes—such as High Earners/High Spenders or Low Earners/Low Spenders—allowing the mall management to create highly personalized marketing campaigns for each unique group.
 - Creating an unsupervised learning model using the K-Means Clustering technique.
 Data on visitors from a mall.
 - Optimal Cluster Selection: Before running the model, you must determine the ideal number of groups ($k$) using the Elbow Method.
 By plotting the Within-Cluster Sum of Squares (WCSS) against various values of $k$, you identify the "elbow" point where adding more clusters no longer significantly improves the model's tightness.
+- Centroid Initialization and Iteration: The algorithm begins by placing $k$ random centroids in the data space and assigning each customer to the nearest one.
+It then iteratively recalculates the center of each group and reassigns points until the clusters become stable and the total variance is minimized.
 ```
 import pandas as pd
 ```